turingschool/curriculum/source/projects/rush_hour.md

 When an identifier does exist, but no payload data has been submitted for the source.

 * Message that no payload data has been received for this source

+__Keep in mind the difference between instance methods and class methods in ActiveRecord.
+A class method will be looking at all of the records in your database, and an instance method is already referring to a particular instance/row of data.
+If we know a particular instance we can easily use ActiveRecord to find any of the related objects.__

 ### Populate/Seed data